Go to main content

 Quantifying the behaviour of Atlantic bluefin tuna (Thunnus thynnus) during rod and line capture

-Together with changing societal perspectives, this suggests an important role for animal
+Together with changing societal perspectives, this suggests an important role for animal welfare in the future of fisheries management.

 Location: Fish capture research group, Institute of Marine Research - Bergen